2025 - All Construction Projects

 Traffic Impacts:

-- Various nighttime lane closures on I-41 and full freeway closures will be needed for bridge demolition.
+• Various nighttime lane closures on I-41 and full freeway closures will be needed to set the new girders.

 Project website: https://i41project.wisconsindot.gov/